Prikenalv/Inventory-Software/README.md

 6th, The data can be printed when the Log in open.

 Professor's Recommendation, Bulk Printing of Data in the History Log

+Programmers Recommendation, Optimize code specially the default connection of library database(too lazy to fix it).